South Korea and weapons of mass destruction: American nuclear weapons in South Korea

 The US first deployed nuclear weapons to South Korea in 1958, and withdrew them in 1991.
 Numbers peaked in the late 1960s at close to 950, including a mix of tactical and strategic weapons.
 In July 2023, the USS Kentucky nuclear-armed ballistic missile submarine made a port call at Busan Naval Base, temporarily returning nuclear weapons to South Korea for the first time in 32 years.

 Following its accession to the Nuclear Non-Proliferation Treaty in 1985, the government of North Korea had cited the presence of US tactical nuclear weapons in South Korea as a reason to avoid completing a safeguards agreement with the International Atomic Energy Agency.
 In 1991, President George H W Bush announced the withdrawal of all naval and land-based tactical nuclear weapons deployed abroad, including approximately 100 such weapons based in South Korea.
 In January 1992, the governments of North and South Korea signed a Joint Declaration of the Denuclearization of the Korean Peninsula, and in January 1992, the North concluded a comprehensive safeguards agreement with the IAEA.
 Implementation meetings for the Joint Declaration took place in 1992 and 1993, but no agreement could be found, so consequently the declaration never entered into force.

 In 2013, South Korean Prime Minister Chung Hong-won rejected calls to again station American tactical nuclear weapons in South Korea.

 In 2017, during a period of unusually high tension with North Korea, South Korean defence minister Song Young-moo suggested it was worth reviewing the redeployment of U.S. nuclear weapons to the Korean Peninsula.

-Yoon Suk-yeol, the incumbent President of South Korea, stated in 2021 that he would ask that the United States redeploy tactical nuclear weapons in South Korea.
+Yoon Suk-yeol, President of South Korea at the time, stated in 2021 that he would ask the United States to redeploy tactical nuclear weapons in South Korea.

 In 2023, South Korea agreed not to develop nuclear weapons in exchange for American deployment of nuclear-armed submarines in South Korea.

 Russian nuclear program proposal

 In 2025, a South Korean declassified document confirmed that Russia offered nuclear programs to repay debt inherited from the Soviet Union.
 In 1992, Russia offered advanced nuclear and plant life-extending technology.
-In 1994, Russia offered 50 t of highly enriched uranium originating from Ukrainian nuclear warheads plus 150 t of low-enriched uranium annually for 10 years.
+In 1994, Russia offered 50 tons of highly enriched uranium originating from Ukrainian nuclear warheads plus 150 tons of low-enriched uranium annually for 10 years.